the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 npm install lodash
 ~~~~~~~

-Afterward, start the application again with `npm run dev`.
-After the successful installation of Lodash, let's use one of Lodash's functions to explore this library and to learn how to use a library.
+After the installation, you may want to check out the *package.json* file in your project where you will find all your installed dependencies.
+Next, start the application again with `npm run dev`.
+After the successful installation of Lodash, let's use one of Lodash's functions for the sake of learning how to use a library.
 We will start with the following code in the *main.js* file:

 {title="main.js",lang="javascript"}
 ~~~~~~~